-The Great Afro-American Wax Museum is an active museum centred around black educational history and prominent historical wax figures in Maryland.The actual name of the location has been modified to protect the location as much as possible from vandalism.
+The Great Afro-American Wax Museum is an active museum centered around black educational history and prominent historical wax figures in Maryland.

 The Great Afro-American Wax Museum was founded in 1983 in a converted storefront.
 1 It relocated along the National Road in 1988 into a converted firehouse and grew to feature dozens of representations of figures ranging from Egyptian ruler Imhotep to President Barack Obama.

 The first designs for a new museum building were presented to the city in 2011.
-1 The project’s first phase would entail the construction of a 120,000 square-foot building, with only 40,000 to 60,000 square-feet used for the museum.
+1 The project’s first phase would entail the construction of a 120,000 square-foot building, with only 40,000 to 60,000 square feet used for the museum.
 An underground parking garage would also be built.